trek-view/basecamp/_posts/2020-07-03-how-does-360-stitching-software-work.md

 By including n overlap you can use these control points in the overlapped parts of the image and create a smooth transition (stitch) between photos.
 The better the overlap, the smoother the join.
 You might have seen 'stitching lines' where control points haven't worked as intended.

+“Stitch lines” in 360 are the areas of overlap between the lenses that have been stitched together, and appear as disconnected lines that are clearly meant to be continuous.
+The areas on either side of stitch lines might look a bit discolored in contrast to one another, because the cameras were automatically set to different light settings.
+In the picture below, the subject was standing directly in the overlap between two lenses, and his face got caught in a stitch line.

 ## Introducing Hugin

 And whilst many stitching software is propritry, many others have worked on open-source tools that are very good.